 Because you are a man, you first are permitted to remember what the power of evil has done to you.
 But when you ascend to the rung of the zaddikim, and your heart has rest from all your enemies round about, then you will “blot out the remembrance of Amalek from under Heaven,” and will remember only what the power of evil has done to Heaven: how it set up a wall between G-d and Israel, and drove into exile the Divine Presence.

-The blessing right after the Shma, and right before the [...]
+The blessing right before the Sh’ma centers on G-d’s [...]

 The Cantor’s Corner